handy-serge/qwt/stats/doc/update-the-table-values.md

 ## Next step
 So far, so good - we are able to change the page.

-In a next step we will do some process improvements:
+In a next step we will do some housekeeping:

+- More convenient REPL
 - We will add to our code documentation
 - Statical code analysis
-- More convenient REPL